-The Degree of Bachelor of Engineering with Honours may be awarded with First Class Honours, with Second Class Honours, or with Third Class Honours.
-The list of candidates obtaining Second Class Honours shall be listed in two Divisions (Division I and Division II).
-The class of Honours awarded shall be determined by the candidate's performance in the Second and Third Professional Examination.
+The Degree of Bachelor of Engineering with Honours may be awarded with First Class Honours, or with Second Class Honours.
+The list of candidates obtaining Second Class Honours shall be listed in two Divisions (Division I and Division II) (Subject to UNZ CUAP approval due December 2011).

 Note: Candidates may enquire from the Dean of Engineering and Forestry as to the Faculty guideline on this matter.